Meet the Teacher

 Take a look at Mr. Hoggatt's Teacher Institute pages: Crystal Bridges, George Washington and Mount Vernon, America's Fort: Fort Ticonderoga,

 including collections of articles, reflections, and lessons about his summer residencies.

 See also Mr. Hoggatt's anticipation of possible future acceptance to

-the Monticello Teacher Institute and the application that earned him the title
+the Monticello Teacher Institute and the process that earned him the title

 for the 2021 Missouri History Teacher of the Year, as well as a continuing relationship with the Gilder-Lehrman Institute of American History.

 Read more of Mr. Hoggatt's articles about education